-Whether you feel that someone might not have had capacity to execute a will, that certain provisions don’t seem to coincide with the decedent’s intent for whatever reason, or that someone is intentionally hiding the will from you, an experienced probate attorney can help get answers for you.
+You may feel that someone might not have had capacity to execute a will, that certain provisions don’t coincide with the decedent’s intent, or that someone is intentionally hiding the will from you.
+If that’s the case, an experienced probate attorney can help get answers for you.